-(3) Where the responsible authority determines that the plan, programme or modification is unlikely to have significant environmental effects (and, accordingly, does not require an environmental assessment), it shall prepare a statement of its reasons for the determination.
-Powers of the Secretary of State 10. - (1) The Secretary of State may at any time require the responsible authority to send him a copy of - (a) any determination under paragraph (1) of regulation 9 with respect to the plan, programme or modification; (b) the plan, programme or modification to which the determination relates; and (c) where paragraph (3) of that regulation applies, the statement prepared in accordance with that paragraph.
-(2) The responsible authority shall comply with a requirement under paragraph (1) within 7 days.
-(3) The Secretary of State may direct that a plan, programme or modification is likely to have significant environmental effects (whether or not a copy of it has been sent to him in response to a requirement under paragraph (1)).
-(4) Before giving a direction under paragraph (3) the Secretary of State shall - (a) take into account the criteria specified in Schedule 1 to these Regulations; and (b) consult the consultation bodies.
+(3) Where the responsible authority determines that the plan, programme or modification is unlikely to have significant environmental effects (and, accordingly, does not require an environmental assessment), it must prepare a statement of its reasons for such determination.
+Powers of the National Assembly 10. - (1) The National Assembly may at any time before the adoption of a plan, programme or modification or its submission to the legislative procedure for the purpose of its adoption (as the case may be), in writing, require the responsible authority to send to the National Assembly a copy of - (a) any determination under paragraph (1) of regulation 9 with respect to the plan, programme or modification; (b) the plan, programme or modification to which the determination relates; and (c) where paragraph (3) of that regulation applies, the statement of reasons prepared in accordance with that paragraph.
+(2) The responsible authority must comply with a requirement specified under paragraph (1) within 7 days of receiving notification of it.
+(3) The National Assembly may direct that a plan, programme or modification is likely to have significant environmental effects (whether or not a copy of the plan, programme or modification has been sent to it in response to a requirement under paragraph (1)).
+(4) Before giving a direction, the National Assembly must - (a) take into account the criteria specified in Schedule 1; and (b) consult the consultation bodies.

-(5) The Secretary of State shall, as soon as reasonably practicable after the giving of the direction, send to the responsible authority and to each consultation body - (a) a copy of the direction; and (b) a statement of his reasons for giving the direction.
+(5) The National Assembly must, as soon as reasonably practicable after the giving of the direction, send to the responsible authority and to each consultation body - (a) a copy of the direction; and (b) a statement of its reasons for giving the direction.